graphicsmini/507_homework6/README.md

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**

+	* So, the button 'wow' has its id named "wow-button", and this button tag runs the function 'handleClick()' whenever clicking.
+The function 'handleClick()' has made in the script and when it runs, the pop-up box is supposed to be shown with text 'hello'.
+(But in the file, I edited code 'hello' to the current date and time, so you may see different result in the pop-up box.)
 ```js
 function handleClick(){
 	alert("hello");